electricBonfire/dnc-api/README.md

 Update your `Event` add a `ManyToMany` to `User`

-Create a migration `docker exec -it dnc-api_app_1 ./bin/console make:migration`
+Create a migration `docker exec -it dnc-api ./bin/console make:migration`

-Update the database `docker exec -it dnc-api_app_1 ./bin/console doctrine:migrations:migrate`
+Update the database `docker exec -it dnc-api ./bin/console doctrine:migrations:migrate`

 ## Lets create some Users